 In this paper, we propose an anticipatory approach to self-adaptation, which combines the benefits of resource prediction research into an existing framework of dynamic configuration.
-Specifically, we present an enhanced analytical model of configuration that improves upon existing reactive models of resource allocation by taking advantage of resource predictions from multiple sources.
+Specifically, we present an enhanced analytical model of configuration that builds upon existing reactive models of resource allocation and takes advantage of resource predictions from multiple sources.
 We also present a set of resource allocation algorithms that leverage predictive information to the benefit of the user.
 We demonstrate that these new algorithms improve upon the earlier reactive algorithms while remaining feasible for real time evaluation.

 In this work three main results address key challenges in engineering a system for anticipatory configuration.
 First, we define a mathematical notation for expressing uncertainty in predictors that is consistent with resource prediction literature.
-Next, we define a calculus for combining predictions from multiple sources into an aggregate prediction.
-Third, we present an efficient online algorithm of anticipatory configuration that leverages predictive information.
-Theses results constitute a modest contribution towards the challenges identified by Satyanarayanan.
+Next, we define a calculus for combining multiple predictors to provide aggregate predictions based on multiple sources and types of predictive information.
+Third, we present an efficient on-line algorithm of anticipatory configuration that leverages predictive information.